Siege of Kizlyar (July 1785): Background

 For hundreds of years, our ancestors defended their lands from uninvited guests who tried to enslave us by force.
 Tens of thousands of conquerors laid down their heads here.
 But this did not become a lesson for those who today want to conquer our region.
 The riches of the Caucasus haunt our enemies.
 We have to constantly defend ourselves.
 The enemies destroy our homes, burn crops, kill the elderly, women and children.
 They build fortresses on our land, cut down our forests to make it easier for them to attack us, raise pigs, not caring about our laws and customs.
 They want to drive us into the mountains so that we will die of hunger.

 But Allah heard our prayers.
 Brave Chechens, Kabardians, Avars, Kumyks and our other brothers are ready to stand together against a common enemy.
 We must destroy all enemy fortresses — Kizlyar, Vladikavkaz, Mozdok and others.
 If we do not destroy them, the enemy will build similar ones here on our land.
 And then we will say goodbye to our freedom, forget about our pride.
 Our ancestors, who defended their fatherland from the enemy at the cost of their lives, will not forgive us for this, our descendants will not forgive us for this, and finally, the great Allah will not forgive us for this.
 Today our goal is Kizlyar.
 By destroying it, we will break the first link in the black chain of slavery strangling our native Caucasus.
 This is not just a war, but a Gazavat.
 (Note: Meaning Holy War) Everyone who gives his life in this holy war will be blessed and become a martyr.
 The battle will not be easy, but we are inspired by the fact that we are fighting for a just cause.
 This means that the Lord himself is with us.
 Real men are known on the battlefield.
 Therefore, do not be afraid of the enemy, do not retreat back!
 May the Almighty help us drive out the disbelievers from our land!”

 Unrest increasingly spread across Chechnya, Kabarda and Dagestan.
-More and more new volunteers joined Mansur's army, more and more new princes and rulers expressed a desire to join him in the campaign against Kizlyar.
-Of all the fortifications of the Caucasian line, Kizlyar had the greatest strategic importance.
-This oldest of Russian fortresses was a connecting link between the North Caucasus, Transcaucasia and Russia.
-There was a path that connected the Caucasian line with Astrakhan.
-Kizlyar was the primary administrative and economic center of the entire North Caucasus.
+New volunteers joined Mansur's army, and more princes and other rulers expressed a desire to join his campaign against Kizlyar.
+Of all the fortifications of the Caucasian line, Kizlyar had the greatest strategic importance and was a connecting link between the North Caucasus, Transcaucasia and Russia.
+Kizlyar was the primary administrative and economic center of the North Caucasus.

-By taking Kizlyar, the imam hoped to break the connection between the North Caucasus and Astrakhan, and therefore block the main road between Russia and the Caucasus.
+By taking Kizlyar, the imam hoped to break the connection between the North Caucasus and Astrakhan, thereby blocking the main road between Russia and the Caucasus.